Dest3fano/Dest3fano/README.md

 Im Joe, a full stack developer based in Orlando

-This GitHub is where I **build, break, and rebuild things on purpose** — experimenting, learning, and improving along the way.
+This GitHub is where I build, break, and rebuild things on purpose, experimenting, learning, and improving along the way.

 I love **designing and building** whatever I can imagine, and when I get an idea, I usually turn it into a real project.